So, there are a lot of people criticizing Divi for leaving behind a bunch of shortcodes.

 No. There’s no reason to.

-Mainly, I don’t think shortcodes are outdated.
+Mainly because I don’t think shortcodes are outdated.

 This is because shortcodes are small macros.
 It really doesn’t matter if that’s how it builds pages.
 As long as you’re using the page builder interface well, and/or copy pasting the right shortcode, there’s absolutely no reason shortcodes to be considered be either outdated or useless.